KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 And finally, there's all those extra parts on the board like the clock, connectors, etc. The clock is usually pretty important because it makes sure that everything is working in unison together.
 Think of it like an orchestra, it would be the conductor, it's very important to have a crystal for things like external connectors where data needs to leave the SoC at proper intervals, and generally just the SoC to make sure everything's working right.

 And then there's the connectors, depending on what you make, you'll need more or less, I'm making compute modules so I don't actually need like USB or ethernet ports or anything on the actual card, I just need PCIe lanes where all the information from the motherboard will travel to the cards, think of it like a really big connectors that everything will travel through.
 This makes it very modular, and very fast, because it goes directly to the motherboard.
 You can also put like debugging headers on the compute module to make sure that each card is working properly, I'll decide on this later.

+Anyways, I spent a REALLY long time writing this, it helps me solidify the information of what I've learned so it's helpful for me too.
+This is just the start to how the board will work though, what I've described is just how the computational modules will work, we haven't even gotten to the motherboard yet.
+This should give a solid understanding to how the hardware to work, and I've given a brief overview of the software which is also quite interesting!

+I've also learned quite a bit more than what I've described, like a high level overview of the software and potential part choices, but I'll save that for when I have a better idea.